 A devastating live performer, the MdCL experience is marked by impromptu studio production created on stage from scratch, using drum machines, keyboards, accapella tracks and effects.
 The end result: live remixes built on stage for each and every gig.
-With bold chops like this, to call him “prolific” is an understatement, having contributed to over 250 releases and being a first-call collaborator for a wide range of artists, including Jill Scott, Jody Watley, Leon Ware (Marvin Gaye/Michael Jackson/Maxwell), Dame Shirley Bassey, Sandra St. Victor (The Family Stand/Chaka Khan), amongst a slew of others.
+To call him “prolific” is an understatement, having contributed to over 250 releases and being a first-call collaborator for a wide range of artists, including Jill Scott, Jody Watley, Leon Ware (Marvin Gaye/Michael Jackson/Maxwell), Dame Shirley Bassey, Sandra St. Victor (The Family Stand/Chaka Khan), amongst many others.

-In 2013 Mark will release a collaborative album with the Rotterdam Jazz Orchestra.
-The idea for this project was born when MdCL met the trumpeter Rob van de Wouw at an improv festival where he was performing, in Rotterdam; on hearing him play, van de Wouw asked if he would guest with his big band.
-Having played in big bands back in high school in New Zealand, while cutting his teeth as a jazz pianist, MdCL seized the opportunity to revisit it from this whole new standpoint: “Big band was the sound of dance music in the ‘20s and ‘30s so to apply that aesthetic and sound to my own music was going to be fun”, he says.
+MdCL’s albums for Tru Thoughts capture the breadth of that eclecticism.
+“Renegades”, with guest appearances from Sheila E (Prince), Omar, Tawiah, Pino Palladino (D’Angelo/The Who), and Nia Andrews, features club classic flavours from soul and funk, to tech-Afrobeat and Latin twists.
+“Take the Space Trane” a collaborative album with the Rotterdam Jazz Orchestra was born when MdCL met the trumpeter Rob van de Wouw at an improv festival where he was performing in Rotterdam; on hearing him play, van de Wouw asked if he would guest with his big band.
+Having played in big bands back in high school in New Zealand, while cutting his teeth as a jazz pianist, MdCL seized the opportunity to revisit it from this whole new standpoint: “Big band was the sound of dance music in the ‘20s and ‘30s so to apply that aesthetic and sound to my own music was going to be fun”.

 Check out “Renegades” on our Bandcamp page https://tru-thoughts.bandcamp.com/album/renegadesRead more